gowthy18/Echo-News/README.md

-# 🔊 EchoNews — Voice-Driven News Reader
+# 🔊 EchoNews — Voice-Driven News Reader completly built with AI

 **EchoNews** is a modern, voice-controlled news application built using React.
 It lets users interact with and listen to the latest news headlines using simple voice commands — no typing or swiping needed.